Western spotted cucumber beetle (Diabrotica undecimpunctata)

 - carbaryl (Sevin) at 0.5 to 1 lb ai/a.
 PHI 3 days for harvest of succulents, 21 days for harvest of dried, 14 days for forage, and 21 days for hay.
 REI 12 hr.
 Do not exceed 6 lb ai/a per crop.
 Toxic in aquatic habitats.
 Warning: Never apply carbaryl dust to blooming weeds because of severe hazard to pollinating bees.
 Latex-based formulations, such as Sevin XLR Plus, are less hazardous to bees.

 - chlorantraniliprole/lambda-cyhalothrin (Voliam Xpress) at 0.059 to 0.088 lb ai/a.
 PHI 21 days.
 REI 24 hr.
-Minimum of 5 days between applications.
-Do not exceed a total of 31.0 fl oz of Voliam Xpress or 0.12 lb ai of products containing lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
+Retreatment interval 5 days.
+Do not exceed 0.12 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
 Do not graze livestock or harvest vines for forage or hay.

 - cyfluthrin (Renounce) at 0.038 to 0.05 lb ai/a.
 PHI 7 days.
 REI 12 hr.
 Retreatment interval 14 days.
 Do not exceed 0.1 lb ai/a per season.
 Do not feed treated vines or hay to livestock.
 Toxic to bees, fish and aquatic invertebrates.